Alonso-del-Arte/chess/doc/Terminology.md

 ## H

+* **Hanging piece** &mdash; A piece that can be captured by sacrificing a piece of lesser value, or which can be captured with no sacrifice at all (Martin, p.
+26).
+For example, given a rook that can be captured by a knight which in turn is captured by a pawn, the rook is said to be a hanging piece.
+Or if the rook in the scenario was not protected by a pawn, it would be said to be hanging even if captured by another rook or a queen.
 * **Horde** &mdash; A chess variant in which White has only a bunch of pawns over most of the board.
 Horde is played on a standard board, but the radically different complement of pieces requires radically different rules and strategy.